• Skip to primary navigation

 For those with a university degree in a language other than English, a certified copy of an IELTS score of at least 7.0 in all categories of the academic test, is required.
 TOEFL scores are also accepted.

-BTh graduates may proceed to the fourth year of the College’s Bachelor of Divinity program or may be eligible for the College’s Master of Arts in Theology (coursework) program.
+BTh graduates may be eligible for the fourth year of the College’s Bachelor of Theology/Master of Theology (Coursework) (BTh/ThM) or the Master of Arts in Theology (coursework) program.
 Either path may lead to higher research degrees.

 Credit transfer may be available and is assessed in terms of the Academic Credit Policy, located on the Moore Policy website, and the Australian Qualifications Framework, Qualifications Pathways Policy.